Combining Municipal Emergency Management Committees

-- capability as the collective ability and power to deliver and sustain an effect within a specific context and timeframe, and
+- Capability as the collective ability and power to deliver and sustain an effect within a specific context and time frame

 The context to which these terms are used is the State Government agencies and government owned businesses maintain their own capacity and capability arrangements, but a Municipal Emergency Management Committee need to consider, prepare and maintain arrangements to meet their capability and capacity requirements.